November 2, 2023

 Stories: Writers should include a two- to three-sentence

-biography of themselves that will appear in the magazine
+biography of themselves that we can use in the journal

 Submissions: We don't mind if you want to submit